 To me, all of these beliefs share the same error: that consciousness is something immutable and intrinsically special, that therefore necessitates some special explanation.
 In my view, this ‘specialness’ of consciousness is merely the anthropocentric error that because we are us, so must the explanation for us and our existence of mind be something foundational.
 If we see ourselves as amazing, then there surely must be an amazing explanation for us.

 But what if we’re not special?
-What if, as the materialists argue, consciousness is merely emergent in the brain when certain conditions are met?
+What if, as the physicalists argue, consciousness is merely emergent in the brain when certain conditions are met?
 I would go one step further: that consciousness is not just emergent, it’s inevitable.
-(One could even push this argument full circle by claiming that consciousness is fundamental by way of its unavoidability when certain conditions exist, but I digress..)

 When you view human consciousness as something ‘special’, it necessitates supernatural / irrational explanations.
-However, when viewed as physically emergent, the materialist argument makes far fewer assumptions.
+However, when viewed as physically emergent, the physicalist argument makes far fewer assumptions.
 So here’s my take:

-You wouldn’t say that a runner can run without legs, because legs are ‘fundamental’.
+You wouldn’t say that a runner can run without legs, because legs are fundamental, or that it is not the legs that run, but something else that the legs ‘channel’.
 It makes no sense, yet this is essentially the claim of those who say consciousness does not arise in the brain, but from something else fundamental.
 We don’t understand everything about the brain of course, but so far anything we can observe as conscious experience on the outside correlates neatly to stuff going on inside the brain.
 And it doesn’t correlate to anything else we know.

 An object without sense, cognition and memory can’t experience experience, because it has no way to do so.
 An object acquires consciousness according to this sensing and cognitive capability.
 This is why we might say that a human is more conscious than an ant; because we have more processing power and sensory capability.
 There’s a clear hierarchy of consciousness from stone to human that correlates exactly to sense and cognition.